Mordyfier/CISC.-3140-Assignments/Lab 4.3/README.md

 ## Some technical info

 The database used is the same PostgreSQL database as Lab 4.1, now deployed to Heroku for use with the app through the official Heroku addon.
-The database is incorporated into the node server with the file [database.js](https://github.com/Mordyfier/CISC3140/blob/master/Lab%204.2%20and%204.3/Node/util/database.js) (The connection string was, of course, removed for the purposes of this public repo).
+The database is incorporated into the node server with the file [database.js](https://github.com/Mordyfier/CISC3140/blob/master/Lab%204.3/Node/util/database.js) (The connection string was, of course, removed for the purposes of this public repo, though it should have been hidden as an environment variable).

-The movie cards are served primarily by the [movies.js](https://github.com/Mordyfier/CISC3140/blob/master/Lab%204.2%20and%204.3/Node/controllers/movies.js) controller.
+The movie cards are served primarily by the [movies.js](https://github.com/Mordyfier/CISC3140/blob/master/Lab%204.3/Node/controllers/movies.js) controller.
 There, the database is queried depending on the request made by the user (at the moment, only fetching by movie title is available and movie images are not provided).

 ___________